SHADE-AI/daidepp/daide-specification.md

 > **MAP ('name')**

 Once the client has joined the game, the **MAP** token is sent to specify the map which is to be used, as soon as the **HLO** or **OBS** has been received and acknowledged.
 The name is unique to the map - so if the client has played a game on a map with this name before, then this will be the same map again.
 The Standard map is called 'standard'. name can include only letters, numbers and underscore.
-Map names are not case sensitive.
+Map names are not case-sensitive.

 The client may request another copy of the **MAP** message at any time, by sending **MAP** with no parameters.